hak8or/Embedded-Linux-System/AT91SAM9N12/AT91_Bootstrap.md

 # AT91 Bootstrap

 In addition to SAM-BA, Atmel released AT91 Bootstrap, a secondary bootloader which handles clocking, DRAM initialization, and can even boot the Linux kernel directly without the need for U-Boot.
-They also made some good [Documentation](http://www.at91.com/linux4sam/bin/view/Linux4SAM/AT91Bootstrap) on it, though I do find the code itself to be fairly messy and poorly documented.
-Heck, it's even written in C89 style where all the variables are at the top of functions, in addition to doing ```for(i = 0; i < 100; i++)``` instead of ```for(int i = 0; i < 100; i++)```.
+They also made some good [documentation](http://www.at91.com/linux4sam/bin/view/Linux4SAM/AT91Bootstrap) on it, though I found the code itself to be fairly messy and poorly documented.
+Heck, it's even written in C89 style where all the variables are at the top of functions and using ```for(i = 0; i < 100; i++)``` instead of style ```for(int i = 0; i < 100; i++)``` for loops.

-Our first goal is to just get the bootstrap to both compile and run on the board.
+Our first goal is to just get bootstrap both compiling and running on the board, after which comes the Linux kernel and busybox.

 ## Configuring

-To download the source code of AT91 Bootstrap and configure it, do the following:
+To download the source code of AT91 Bootstrap and configure it, just do a git clone;

 ```bash
 # Clone the git repo of AT91 Bootstrap